ETML-ES-PRSE/DEVOPSTEAM99/reverseproxy.md

 //TODO
 ---

+### Reverse proxy configuration

 ### Url redirection to ip address

 ### Use of a vhost

 ### Redirects to wordpress on port 8000

+Note : test if your apache is reacheable (curl 10.0.99.11:8000)